Surveying and Mapping Bachelor’s Degree

 Accreditation

-The surveying and mapping bachelor of science program is accredited by the Applied and Natural Science Accreditation Commission of ABET, www.abet.org, and has specific program educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.
+The BS in Surveying and Mapping program is accredited by the Applied and Natural Science Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Surveying, Geomatics and Similarly Named Programs.
+The program has specific educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.